-- h) Periodically organize public hearings in every province to obtain opinions, suggestions and complaints related to electricity supply, security, and service level of electricity suppliers. - i) Make arrangements for conducting public hearings via the medium of information technology and provide for e-court and e-hearing, if necessary. - j) Implement grievance handling and whistleblower protection policy to ensure good governance within the institution. - k) Analyze the need of establishment of the Commission's branch office on other provinces and take required initiation thereafter.
+- stakeholders on issues related to investment in the electricity sector, consumer electricity tariffs, electrical safety, etc. - h) Periodically organize public hearings in every province to obtain opinions, suggestions and complaints related to electricity supply, security, and service level of electricity suppliers. - i) Make arrangements for conducting public hearings via the medium of information technology and provide for e-court and e-hearing, if necessary. - j) Implement grievance handling and whistleblower protection policy to ensure good governance within the institution. - k) Analyze the need of establishment of the Commission's branch office on other provinces and take required initiation thereafter.